Tuesday, July 21, 2009

 If one is absolutely certain he is worshiping the one and only true God, where is the humility?
 Which stance might God honor more?
 Being absolutely certain or humbly conceding the fact that as much as one might really believe or at least really want to believe he is right, he could just as easily be wrong?

 However unconscious it may be, I think many are reluctant to adopt this less than certain stance because they fear they would be “letting God down”.
 But without humility, what does this type of thinking systematically foster?
 Self-righteous superiority.
 This need not be blatant and obnoxious.
-I remember a “strong” Christian girl (please forgive me but this notion plasters on my mind a girl bench pressing 350 lbs.) at a party causally and without any doubt asserting how others of different faiths were “buying into a lie”.
+I remember a “strong” Christian girl (please forgive me but this notion plasters on my mind a girl bench-pressing 350 lbs.) at a party causally and without any doubt asserting how others of different faiths were “buying into a lie”.

 It seemed so innocuous, as she was a very amiable girl whose only “problem” was that she was absolutely certain she was right.
 Nothing overly harmful about said comment.
 But ultimately it projected self-righteous superiority.
 Once again, where is the humility?